-Staff and volunteers at the 35 Online Centres currently taking part in the programme will assess the needs of people they already support.
-They will use the Databank to obtain data voucher codes that can be loaded onto existing O2 top-up SIM cards.
-They can also provide new O2 SIM cards for those who need them.
+Applications are now open for community organisations to be a part of the National Databank.
+Staff and volunteers at the Online Centres taking part in the programme will assess the needs of people they already support.
+They will use the Databank to obtain data and then share it with people they support for up to 12 months.

 The pandemic has exposed and exacerbated the digital divide.
 People are facing an unthinkable choice between mobile data and food.
 Making a financial donation today could help transform someone’s life through digital.
 Together we can fix the digital divide.

 A Statement from Good Things Foundation and The National Databank Partners, Virgin Media O2, Vodafone and Three.

 Our response to the unfolding crisis in Ukraine:

 We're deeply concerned about the unfolding humanitarian crisis in Ukraine and want to offer our support to all refugees arriving in the UK.

 The UK National Databank, powered by Good Things Foundation and its partners Virgin Media O2, Vodafone and Three, will provide free mobile data to those escaping war and persecution, and who are seeking refuge in the UK.

 We’ve put together a list of community partners in our network who might be able to offer refugees support during this challenging time.